ankqus/Smart-contract-security/Readme.md

 # Smart Contract Security

-Collection of resources on smart contract security that I have encountered so far.Feel free to add additional infos, if I have missed any.
+Collection of resources on smart contract security that I have encountered so far.
+Feel free to add additional infos, if I have missed any.

 -[List of smart contract vulnerabilities](https://github.com/runtimeverification/verified-smart-contracts/wiki/List-of-Security-Vulnerabilities)